-The figure 1 indicates that the speaker and the object are in hand reach and it is absolutely visible.
-The distance between the speaker and the object are close enough.
-In figure 2, the speaker and object are quite far but it is still visible so it includes in the proximal distinction.
+Figure 1 indicates that the speaker and the object are in hand reach, and it is absolutely visible.
+The distance between the speaker and the object is close enough.
+In figure 2, the speaker and object are quite far, but it is still visible, so it includes in the proximal distinction.
 See the examples below

-11) nikikadusajadahsilak
+nikikadusajadahsilak

-This.hon use praying mat please
+This. hon use praying mat please

-"Use this praying mat please"
+"Use this praying mat please."

-Niki (this) is a proximal honorific demonstrative in Sasak language.
+Niki (this) is a proximal honorific demonstrative in the Sasak language.
 Example (3) shows the use of niki spoken language.
-The word niki (this) in the sentence can be translated into two contexts; first, the speaker, hearer and the object are in close distance so niki is appropriate to use.
-The speaker may hold the sajadah (praying mat) and he suggests the hearer to use it for praying.
+The word niki (this) in the sentence can be translated into two contexts; first, the speaker, hearer and the object are at a close distance, so niki is appropriate to use.
+The speaker may hold the sajadah (praying mat), and he suggests the hearer use it for praying.
 Second, only the speaker and object are in the speech situation.
-Thus, these contexts show that the proximal distance of Sasak honorific demonstrative indicate that the object is close to speaker and may be in a distance from the hearer.
+Thus, these contexts show that the proximal distance of Sasak honorific demonstrative indicates that the object is close to the speaker and maybe at a distance from the hearer.